Why do banks sabotage the issuance of preferential loans to weapons manufacturers that are urgently needed by the Armed Forces of Ukraine?

 He adds that for the remaining 20% of the loan, the borrower can provide the bank with a guarantee from the owner, a production line or other property.
 Unfortunately, many gunsmiths are not aware of such opportunities, so they do not apply for loans, the banker says.

 The problem of collateral could be partially solved by factoring - the ability of the manufacturer to sell the state's obligations under the contract to the bank.
-Then the borrower now receives funds for the production of goods, and the bank has the right to funds that the state will pay to the manufacturer in the future.
+Then the borrower now receives funds for the production of goods, and the bank receives the right to funds that the state will pay to the manufacturer in the future.
 However, such operations are now impossible.

 “Firstly, the current regulatory legal acts do not contain provisions and clarifications regulating the procedure for consideration and acceptance by treasury authorities of budget obligations of fund managers that must be paid in favor of a person other than the counterparty under the contract.